 A student may withdraw from the journalism/3+3 law program at any time and complete his/her undergraduate study for the bachelor’s degree.

-Graduates are prepared to work professionally in the communications and/or law fields.
+Graduates are prepared to work professionally in the communications and/or law fields, for nonprofit organizations, in business and for government agencies.

-Undergraduates have the opportunity to work with award-winning campus media, including The Times-Delphic, Drake’s student-run campus newspaper; Drake Broadcasting System, and Drake Magazine.
+Undergraduates have the opportunity to work with award-winning campus media, including The Times-Delphic, Drake’s student-run campus newspaper; Drake Broadcasting System; Drake Magazine; the Annual and Drake Political Review.
 There are also campus chapters of Ad Club, Society of Professional Journalists and Public Relations Student Society of America.
 SJMC students also frequently have leadership roles in university organizations such as Student Senate and Residence Hall Association.

 Copyright © 2014 - Drake University - All rights reserved.